Attendance & Absences

 In both cases you will need to say how much extra time is needed, and justify that amount of time.
 In welfare cases you should consult the welfare team and you may also need documentation such as a letter from your doctor.

 The Graduate School website has guidance and request forms for Leaves of Absence (including a whole Code of Practice) and Extensions.
-In both cases you download the form and fill it in, and then get it signed by your supervisor who will pass it on to the Research Students Tutor for School approval.
-It then goes to Research Students Admin for central approval.
+In both cases you download and complete a form.
 Always download a fresh form.
 Do not use old paper forms - sometimes the forms are updated in important ways.

-For most cases of extensions, the Research Students Tutor will expect to see that the extension has been discussed in a Thesis Group meeting and that the Thesis Group are explictly recommending it.
-Important questions are -
+For most cases of extensions, the Research Students Tutor will expect to see that the extension has been discussed in a Thesis Group meeting and that the Thesis Group are explicitly recommending it.

 Remember that while you are writing up you should still be producing regular progress reports and holding meetings if your Thesis Group have any doubts about your progress.
 So an extension application should naturally follow a Thesis Group meeting.